Fort de Barchon: Armament

-Barchon's armament included two rotating Grüsonwerke turrets with a single 21 cm gun, a 15cm Creusot turret with twin guns and two 12 cm Châtillon-Commentry turret with two guns, all for distant targets.
-Four retractable 57mm Grüsonwerke gun turrets were provided for local defense.
-The fort also mounted an observation turret with a searchlight. nine rapid-fire 57mm Grüsonwerke guns were provided in casemates for the defense of the ditches and the postern, as well as two mobile guns.
+Barchon's armament included two rotating Grüsonwerke turrets with a single 21 cm gun, a 15 cm Creusot turret with twin guns and two 12 cm Châtillon-Commentry turret with two guns, all for distant targets.
+Four retractable 57 mm Grüsonwerke gun turrets were provided for local defense.
+The fort also mounted an observation turret with a searchlight. nine rapid-fire 57 mm Grüsonwerke guns were provided in casemates for the defense of the ditches and the postern, as well as two mobile guns.

 The fort's heavy guns were German, typically Krupp, while the turret mechanisms were from a variety of sources.
 The fort was provided with signal lights to permit communication with the neighboring Fort de Loncin and Fort de Liers.
 The guns were fired using black powder rather than smokeless powder, producing choking gas in the confined firing spaces that spread throughout the fort.

 The fort was defended by 300 artillery troops and 90 infantry, commanded by Captain-Commandant Hannefstingels.